marian-m12l/pico-snes-cartridge/README.md

 $ arm-none-eabi-gdb -ex 'target remote localhost:3333' -ex 'load' -ex 'monitor reset init' -ex 'continue' pico-snes-cartridge.elf
 $ picocom -b 115200 /dev/ttyACM0 -g picocom.log
 ```

+# Reset behaviour

+Once you've selected a game, pressing the reset button on the SNES will restart this game.

+A long-press (~1 second) will go back to the launcher.